IAmGrootel/IAmGrootel.github.io/_posts/2023-08-13-reflections-on-deploying-autonomous-systems.md

 You should come to an agreement on the benchmark and the goal of what constitutes "beating the benchmark" before you conduct the tests and ideally before you begin on the solution.
 People always want to get more and better performance, and they will shift the goalposts, even if they don't intend to.

-## Define the states and actions
+## Get specific.
+Define the states and actions at every step
 Take an example problem end-to-end, taking note of the states (what information should be available to the agent at each stage) and actions (what decisions can the agent take?).

 Are all of these states and actions actually available to the agent?
 Often the information and decisions might be stored or take place in multiple systems.
 Humans might be able to access all these things, but can your bot?
 Does your AI have API access to each of these systems?
 If not, there might be a lot of implementation work to be done to even start your prototype.
 Don't underestimate this work.
 Surprisingly often we ran into problems where getting one system to connect to another system was a few weeks of work.

-## You need to instill trust in the AI
+## You need to instill trust in the AI.
+Don't underestimate this.
 Think of this as a journey with stage-gates you need to bring them on.
 You might believe in your vision, but others will not at first.
 Don't think you can show some statistics in a slide deck and expect them to be immediately swayed.
 First you need to get them interested enough to commit resources for a prototype / trial, then you need to convince them to deploy the prototype/trial, then you need to convince them that the prototype/trial was successful and that they should deploy this in production.
 The bar for each of these stages is different and the kind of data the stakeholders expect will be different.

 ## People want to feel like they are in control